eduardoscottini/nfse-issnet/README.md

 ## Code of Conduct

-Everyone interacting in the nfse-issnet project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/eduardoscottini/nfse-issnet/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the nfse_issnet project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/eduardoscottini/nfse_issnet/blob/master/CODE_OF_CONDUCT.md).